RedPitaya/Documentation/appsFeatures/examples/genRF-exm4.rst

 Description
 ***********

-This example shows how to program Red Pitaya to generate custom waveform signal.
-Voltage and frequency ranges depend on Red Pitaya model.
+This example shows how to program Red Pitaya to generate a custom waveform signal.
+Voltage and frequency ranges depend on the Red Pitaya model.

 Required hardware
 *****************